 - There will only be 3 coaches allowed in the dugout at USSSA games.
 All assistant coaches must be listed on your team's online roster on www.usssa.com under the "Coaches Listing" option.
 In addition, no one other than official coaches and players are allowed in the dugout at any time.

 - Pitching distance shall be 40’ and the bases shall be 60’

-- Pitching restrictions are 6 innings in a day and no more than 9 innings in a tournament
+- PITCHING LIMITATIONS: 6 innings in a day and 8 in the tournament

 - NOTE: These pitching rules pertain only to regular season tournaments.
 World Series pitching rules are goveren by the USSSA Bylaws.